 The lathe should have a short and a long rest as well as the standard, as all are useful.
 The long one may need a second rest holder.
 The rest should be capable of being positioned as close as possible to the lathe axis so tool projection on thin spindles is minimised, and should be easy to move.
-Some seem to fight back when being adjusted.

 Tool rests can be replaced if necessary.

 A heavy lathe shakes less when spinning an unbalanced piece of wood.
 Weight comes from strong and rigid cast iron/steel construction.
 The stand or bench that the machine sits on must also be strong and heavy, but it may be possible to add weights to the stand to improve stability.
 The lathe will be more stable if it stands on a concrete floor.

 Machines with strong and heavy components are usually OK.
 But there are some points worth checking when choosing a lathe.